 This test consists of approximately 190 five-choice questions, based on descriptions of laboratory and field situations, diagrams or experimental results.
 The content is organised into three areas: cellular and molecular biology, organismal biology and ecology and evolution.
 Equal weight is given to each of these three areas.
 In addition to the total score, a SubScore in each of these subfield areas is reported.

 The test consists of 130 multiple-choice questions.
 A periodic table is printed in the test booklet as well as a table of information presenting various physical constants and a few conversion factors among SI units.

 This test consists of 230 questions on poetry, drama, biography, the essay, the short story, the novel, criticism, literary theory and the history of the language.
 Some questions are based on short works reprinted in their entirety, others on excerpts from longer works.
 The test draws on literature in English from the British Isles, the United States and other parts of the world.

-As per the GRE test pattern 2018, this test consists of 66 multiple-choice questions drawn from courses commonly offered at the undergraduate level.
-Approximately 50 percent of the questions involve calculus and its applications.
-About 25 percent of the questions in the test are in elementary Algebra, Linear Algebra, Abstract.
+As per the GRE test pattern 2020, this test consists of 66 multiple-choice questions drawn from courses commonly offered at the undergraduate level.
+Approximately 50 per cent of the questions involves calculus and its applications.
+About 25 per cent of the questions in the test are in elementary Algebra, Linear Algebra, Abstract.

 This test consists of 100 five-choice questions, based on diagrams, graphs, experimental data and descriptions of physical situations.
 The aim of the test is to determine the extent of the examinees' grasp of fundamental principles and their ability to apply these principles to solve problems.